 More information on SQL performance tuning in general can be found in the Oracle Database Performance Tuning Guide and information on indexes can be found in the Oracle SQL Language Reference manual both of which are available from the Oracle Technology Network.

 You can also send us any questions you may have by submitting them on our Oracle questions page.

-the UK for both developers and dbas.
+Looking for high quality Oracle training?
+Advance your skills and sky rocket your career with expert instructor-led Oracle training.
+Our partners offer Oracle training in the UK for both developers and dbas.
 Click here for details of Oracle training in the UK and discover how you can slash costs and explode productivity.

 Need help with sql performance tuning?
 With skills honed to a fine edge over many years with myriad clients in a variety of industries, Smartsoft's consultants have the knowledge and expertise to help you.Click here for a consultation application form.